tlevine/arabic-tweets/readme.md

 We store the data in these formats.
 For each format, we will also provide snippets for importing of that format into R and/or Python, as is appropriate.

-* CSV
+* CSV of a random sample
 * RData file of a data.frame
 * Pickle file of a Pandas DataFrame
 * MySQL dump
 * JSON (perhaps in multiple different structures)
-* SQLite file?
-* It's a bit small for Hadoop, but we could try [Mortar](http://www.mortardata.com/).
-* Some sort of web API, but datahub.io doesn't seem to do this.

 ## Plying
 We plyed the data in these ways.